evanx/mpush-redis/README.md

 It is built for NodeJS, using the Babel transpiler to support async/await etc.

-In practice, some "publisher" pushes a message onto a Redis list.
-This service pops those messages, and pushes each message onto multiple lists, one for each subscriber.
-Each subscriber pops messages from their own dedicated Redis list.
+In practice, some "publisher" pushes a message onto a Redis list. <b>This service pops those messages, and pushes each message onto multiple lists, one for each subscriber.</b> Each subscriber pops messages from their own dedicated Redis list.

 Clearly if a subscriber is offline, its incoming messages are "persistent" since they accumulate in Redis, and are available when the subscriber comes online again.